- A tooth extraction can cost up to $4,0001

 Having a tooth pulled, also called a tooth extraction, can be a painful but necessary part of dental care to remove an infected tooth or make room for other teeth.

+Everyone loses their baby teeth as they grow, but that’s different from what happens when you lose an adult tooth.
 Losing baby teeth is less complicated because your permanent tooth underneath usually push them out naturally.
 But permanent teeth have long roots, and the molars in the back of the mouth can have as many as three to five roots that are firmly attached to the bone and gums.
-A tooth extraction as an adult can be not only be painful but also costly without dental insurance.
+A tooth extraction as an adult can not only be painful but typically also costly without dental insurance.

 Tooth extraction costs

-If the tooth is still under the gums or bone—either partially or fully—then the tooth requires a surgical or complex extraction.
-These are more costly and invasive than simple extractions because your dentist must cut away the gums and bone to get to the tooth.
+If the tooth is still under the gums or bone—either partially or fully—then the tooth may require a surgical or complex extraction.
+These are typically more costly and invasive than simple extractions because your dentist must cut away the gums and bone to get to the tooth.

 Surgical extractions can vary in cost depending on the complexity of the surgery, the type of anesthesia needed, and whether a general dentist or an oral surgery specialist extracts the tooth.

 A simple tooth extraction can cost up to $200 per tooth.
-A complex tooth extraction can cost up to $4,000 or more depending on what other dental care you receive.3
+A complex tooth extraction can cost up to $4,000 or more depending on your dental policy, where you live and what other dental care you receive² among other factors.

-A lot of factors determine the total cost of a tooth extraction, including location, credentials of the dentist, and the type of anesthesia used.
-Costs vary widely from state to state, region to region, and dentist to dentist.
+There are other factors that can determine the total tooth extraction cost including location, credentials of the dentist, and the type of anesthesia used.
+Tooth extraction costs vary widely from state to state, region to region, and dentist to dentist.